Session 1 - Module A: Advanced Agent Patterns¶

 return response

-Complex tasks are broken down and delegated to the most appropriate specialized agents:
+Complex data processing workflows are broken down and delegated to the most appropriate specialized agents:

-# Step 1: Analyze task to determine which agents are needed
+# Step 1: Analyze data processing requirements to determine which agents are needed

 results = {}